tencentyun/intlcloud-documents/product/计算/容器服务/控制台指南（新版）/集群管理/创建集群_intl.md

 6. In "Select a model", select the deployment mode and model.
 See the figure below:
  ![Select a model](https://main.qcloudimg.com/raw/19475a10d216255bdcc23618038dd055.png)
  Main parameters include:
  - **Master**: The deployment method of the "Master" determines the management mode of your cluster.
-Two cluster hosting modes are available.
-For more information, see [Cluster Hosting Mode Description](https://cloud.tencent.com/document/product/457/31013).
+Two cluster hosting modes are available.<!-- For more information, see [Cluster Hosting Mode Description](https://cloud.tencent.com/document/product/457/31013).-->
  - **Node**: "Node" configures the working node that is actually used to run the service in the cluster.
 You can purchase a CVM instance as a Node node when creating the cluster, or add a Node node after creating the cluster.
  - **Billing method**: CVM instances are pay-as-you-go, for details see [Billing Method](<https://intl.cloud.tencent.com/document/product/213/2180>).
  - **Node model**: "Node" configures the working node that is actually used to run the service in the cluster.
 You can purchase a CVM instance as a Node node when creating the cluster, or add a Node node after creating the cluster.